avt613/Windows/chrome/readme.md

 # Chrome Policies

-This contains a reg file to set chrome policies and a bat file to remove the chrome policies
+This contains files to set and remove chrome policies.

+Run the `set.reg` file on the computer to set the restrictions.
+Run the `unset.bat` file on the computer to unset the restrictions.

+See https://chromeenterprise.google/policies/ for information about each policy and for templates.